JulienRouse/blog-data/content/blog/28_reading_group_milestone.md

 # Milestone

-📖 Celebrating a milestone in the reading group I co-lead at work by writing down how we function and things I learned along the way.
+📖 Celebrating a milestone in the technical reading group I co-lead at work by writing down how we function and things I learned along the way.

 We went past the 100 meetings marks in two-and-a-half year 🥳.